matrix-org/matrix.org/content/legal/terms-and-conditions.md

 * 1.2.2 - minor updates - August 2022
 * 2.0.0 - clarifications around the relationship between the Foundation and Element - June 2023
 * 3.0.0 - major update to align with Digital Services Act and Online Safety Act, separate the terms for the matrix.org website and the Matrix homeserver, and update the Foundation’s registered address  – July 2025
+* 3.1.0 - clarification of applicability of terms and fair usage clauses - July 2025